OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 - A seal.
 This is a collection of checksums or hashes of the various parts of the code, created by the code signing software.
 The seal can be used at verification time to detect alterations.
 - A digital signature.
 The code signing software encrypts the seal using the signer’s identity to create a digital signature.
 This guarantees the seal’s integrity.
 - Code requirements.
 These are the rules governing verification of the code signature.
-Some are inherent to the verifier (depending on its goals).
-Others are specified by the signer and sealed with the rest of the code.
+Depending on the goals, some are inherent to the verifier, while others are specified by the signer and sealed with the rest of the code.

 Learn more: